PAIDiPaidThis.com

 How much does a lease extension cost in the UK?

 Extending a flat lease is one of the more expensive pieces of legal work a homeowner runs into, mostly because several costs stack on top of each other.
 You pay your own solicitor and valuer, the premium to the freeholder, and often the freeholder's costs too.
-The real prices below show what leaseholders have actually paid.
+The real prices on this page show what leaseholders have actually paid, not list prices or estimates.
 Leasehold law is complex and changing, so treat this as general information, not legal advice.

 The quick version

-- On the formal statutory route you are usually responsible for the freeholder's reasonable costs as well as your own, which is why it adds up.
+• On the formal statutory route you are usually responsible for the freeholder's reasonable costs as well as your own, which is why the total adds up fast.

-- An informal extension agreed directly with the freeholder can be lighter on fees but gives you less protection on the terms.
+• An informal extension agreed directly with the freeholder can be lighter on fees but gives you less protection on the terms you end up with.

-- The premium, the price for the extra years, is usually the biggest number and is set by valuation, not by your solicitor.
+• The premium, the price for the extra years, is usually the biggest single number and is set by valuation, not negotiated by your solicitor.

-- Extending before the lease drops below 80 years matters, because 'marriage value' pushes the premium up sharply after that.
+• Extending before the lease drops below 80 years matters a lot, because marriage value pushes the premium up sharply once you cross that line.

 Published and surveyed prices